Security Self-Check: The 10 Places To Scan For Cyberthreats

-As an entrepreneur, you know how critical it is to keep your company’s data safe.
-Because your business loses data or somebody else gains unauthorized access, it can have far-reaching consequences, like compromising operations and putting people’s financial stability at risk.
+So what’s at stake when your business loses data or somebody else gains unauthorized access?
+The far-reaching consequences can include compromised operations or even threats to the company’s financial stability.
 What’s more: You might be liable for damages and even face legal repercussions.

 Here are 10 possible vulnerabilities in your business: